R44.1 - Visual hallucinations

-R44.1 is a billable ICD-10 code used to specify a medical diagnosis of visual hallucinations.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+R44.1 is a billable diagnosis code used to specify a medical diagnosis of visual hallucinations.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 According to ICD-10-CM guidelines this code should not to be used as a principal diagnosis code when a related definitive diagnosis has been established.